bytebeamio/uplink-android/README.md

     ...
 }
 ```
-6. For your application to be able to recieve an [`Action`](https://github.com/bytebeamio/uplink/blob/main/docs/apps.md#action) through the uplink instance(received through MQTT), you should pass an object that implements the `ActionCallback` interface to the `subscribe()` method as such:
+6. For your application to be able to receive an [`Action`](https://github.com/bytebeamio/uplink/blob/main/docs/apps.md#action) through the uplink instance(received through MQTT), you should pass an object that implements the `ActionCallback` interface to the `subscribe()` method as such:
 ```java
 class ActionRecvr implements ActionCallback {
     ...